jford-daac/daa-choices-tools-test/AdChoices Signal/AdChoices Signal Specification.md

 ## Using the AdChoices Signal

-### Consent Management Platforms

-CMPs may participate in the DAA YourAdChoices tool.
-In that case, they can receive the AdChoices Signal as described in the "DAA YourAdChoices Tool" section when the user makes choices in this tool.
-This string can be stored in any manner desired by the CMP and made available to a publisher's or brand's vendor partners and subsequently passed onwards.
-For example, a CMP can enable a publisher to pass the AdChoices Signal to the ad exchange(s) the publisher or brand uses, who can then pass it onwards to a demand-side platform(s) via OpenRTB.
-Authorized CMPs may also provide links to YourAdChoices (within the CMP user interface) for users that wish to update their preferences.

 ### Ad Networks, SSPs, Exchanges, DSPs, and Other Companies Who Engage in IBA

 Participants receiving an AdChoices Signal must respect the choice statuses expressed within it (similar to the behavior they have used when encountering an opt out cookie) and should use the category preferences provided to modify their IBA behavior.
 For example, a DSP or CDP (customer data platform) receiving such a string could store it in their user profile storage and read it back when making decisions.
 Participants must also respect any AdChoices Signal passed to them at a given transaction; for example, if a DSP receives an AdChoices Signal in the bid request for a user.

 For clarity, it is **not** required that AdChoices Signals be handled in real-time only on a per-transaction basis --- participants should store the user's preferences when the YourAdChoices tool makes a call to the choice status endpoint, if possible.
 Real-time passing is supported so that choice information can be expressed to parties who may not already be able to identify a user.
-For example, a CMP may be able to identify a user and that they have made choices, even if an exchange or a DSP has not yet assigned identity to the user.
 The real-time passing allows for preferences to be respected if those other parties establish identity later, for example, through probabilistic methods.

 ***Important:* Generation of the string occurs only in the YourAdChoices tool so that multiple parties may independently store the current preferences without the issue of conflicting versions.
 (Refer to the diagram in [Appendix 7](#appendix-7-adchoices-signal-usage-illustration) for clarification.)**